yaghinloo/Trie/README.md

-# JS Graphs
+# JS Trie
-This project is a playground on Graphs using Javascript
+This project is a playground on Trie data structure